Remi-Gau/check_my_code/README.md

 To use this here is what you need to do:
 1. Copy this file into your project/.git/hooks
-2. rename it to pre-push
+2. Rename it to pre-push
-3. You might need to modify the `alias matlab` line below to point this script to where matlab is on your computer.
+3. You might need to modify the `alias matlab` line to point this script to where matlab is on your computer.
 4. Make this file executable with `chmod +x .git/hooks/pre-push`
 5. Now your code quality will be checked when you push your code to your remote.